 21(e) Either Party, upon request of the other, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if such Party is exempt from Taxes, and each Party shall use reasonable efforts to (1) obtain and cooperate in obtaining any exemption or reduction of such Taxes and (2) administer this Agreement and implement the provisions in accordance with the intent to minimize such Taxes.

 21(f) Notwithstanding anything to the contrary provided in this Agreement, as between the Parties, TELESIS shall be solely responsible for any Taxes arising under or with respect to this Agreement or the transactions contemplated hereby prior to the Effective Date.
-[MCC?]

 22. Records and Audits.